AnyBody/tutorials/Scaling/lesson3_appendix.md

 be applied on both, source landmarks, Points0, and on the object that will be processed using this transform.

-The Points0 variable is a $3\times k$ matrix of the source landmark coordinates, where k is the number of source points.
+The Points0 variable is a $k\times 3$ matrix of the source landmark coordinates, where k is the number of source points.
 Points1 is the matrix of target landmarks of the same size.
 These two entities alone define a 3D RBF transform.